victorges/brewdream/VIBEME.md

 3. Update VIBEME only for architectural changes, not implementation details
 4. Add new detailed docs to `docs/` folder, not here

+**⚠️ CRITICAL FOR AI AGENTS**: When you complete significant changes (new features, architectural modifications, workflow updates), you MUST update VIBEME.md to reflect those changes.
+This file is the primary context source for future agents.
+If you've read VIBEME at the start of a task, you are responsible for updating it at the end.
+Don't leave it for the next agent!

 ### Quick Navigation Guide

 | **Looking for...** | **Go to...** |